OthmaneBlial/RAGify/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report security vulnerabilities by emailing our security team at:

-**security@ragify.dev**

-Alternatively, you can use GitHub's private vulnerability reporting feature:
+Instead, please report security vulnerabilities using GitHub's private vulnerability reporting feature:

 1. Go to the [Security tab](https://github.com/OthmaneBlial/RAGify/security) in this repository
 2. Click "Report a vulnerability"